Two killed in crash between double-decker bus and lorry

 “At this stage we are giving the emergency services our full support and co-operation.”

-According to its website, the firm specialises in deliveries to the retail, food service and food manufacturing sectors, delivering more than 4,000 tons of canned food and other grocery products along with 5,000 pallets of food grade packaging each week.
+According to its website, Bretts Transport specialises in deliveries to the retail, food service and food manufacturing sectors, delivering more than 4,000 tons of canned food and other grocery products along with 5,000 pallets of food grade packaging each week.

 The injured have been taken to Peterborough City Hospital and the Queen Elizabeth Hospital in King’s Lynn.